phoopee3/creating-blocks-using-acf/ACF Blocks.md

     'render_template' => 'template-parts/blocks/split-image/split-image.php',
     'enqueue_style'   => get_stylesheet_directory_uri() . '/template-parts/blocks/split-image/split-image.css',
     'category'        => 'layout',
-    'icon'            => 'analytics'
+    'icon'            => 'analytics',
+    'mode'            => 'edit',
 ));
 ```

-^ Render template points to the php file that is used to render the data from the block
+^ Render template points to the php file that is used to render the data from the block.

 ---